Services

 Per Regulation (EU) 536/2014, the Lay Summary includes the following elements: clinical trial identification; sponsor name and contact details; general clinical trial information; population of subjects; investigational medicinal products used; description of adverse reactions; overall results; comments on clinical trial outcome; indication if follow up clinical trials are foreseen; indication where additional information could be found.

-Generally, the Lay Summary is generated once when the final Clinical Study Report is generated and is not updated.
+Generally, the Lay Summary is generated when the final Clinical Study Report is available.
 However, Lay Summaries could also be developed for interim analyses (eg, for trials with a long-term, open-label extension within the same protocol).
 For such trials, the delivery of an interim Lay Summary may be of great value to trial participants.
 Consequently, such interim Lay Summary would need to be updated with final results after trial completion.

 The Emtex Medical Writer can help you with the document development process (eg, writing, circulating for review, implementing comments), after or during development of the Clinical Study Report.
 It is important to align the descriptions and terminology between the Informed Consent Form and the Lay Summary.